Replacement of windows - conservation areas

 If you live in a flat or above a shop, you will need planning permission to change your windows.
 If you live in a listed building you will need listed building consent to change your windows.
 Please see the section "Do I need permission to replace windows in my house?" above.

-The Council have further guidance on replacement windows which can be found here.
+The Council has further guidance on replacement windows.

 It is possible to upgrade existing timber sash or casement windows to double-glazed units without the need to replace the whole window and frame.
 Slim section double glazing units are available that can be retro-fitted into the existing timber sash or casements frames, enabling you to upgrade the thermal efficiency of your windows without losing the original character.